-Specifically, there are a large number of companies developing or marketing treatments for cancer, including many major pharmaceutical and biotechnology companies, which may directly compete with tipifarnib, KO-947, KO-539 and any other future product candidates.
+Specifically, there are a large number of companies developing or marketing treatments for cancer, including many major pharmaceutical and biotechnology companies, which may directly compete with tipifarnib, KO-539 and any other future product candidates.
+In the case of KO-539, one of our competitors recently published preliminary clinical data demonstrating that their inhibitor of the menin-KMT2A interaction was able to drive clinical benefit, including objective responses, in relapsed or refractory patients with KMT2A-rearranged AML.
+If that competitor is able to advance their clinical program more quickly than ours, our commercial opportunity for KO-539 could be reduced.

-Our commercial opportunity could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop.
+Our commercial opportunity also could be reduced or eliminated if our competitors develop and commercialize products that are safer, more effective, have fewer or less severe side effects, are more convenient or are less expensive than any products that we may develop alone or in combination with other drugs or biologics.
 Our competitors also may obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours, which could result in our competitors establishing a strong market position before we are able to enter the market or slow our regulatory approval.

 In addition, our ability to compete may be affected in many cases by insurers or other third-party payors seeking to encourage the use of generic products.
-Generic products are currently on the market for the indications that we are pursuing, and additional products are expected to become available on a generic basis over the coming years.
-If our product candidates achieve marketing approval, we expect that they will be priced at a significant premium over competitive generic products.